galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 Read 1 (SLX-7632.TAAGGCGA.N701.s_1.r_1.fq-400k) contains the cell barcode and UMI because it is significantly shorter (indeed, 20 bp!) compared to the longer, r_2 transcript read.
-For ease, rename these files N701-Read1 and N701-Read2.
+For ease, it's better to rename these files N701-Read1 and N701-Read2.
 > > 2.
 You can see Read 1 is only 20 bp long, which for original Drop-Seq is 12 bp for cell barcode and 8 bp for UMI.
 This is correct!
 Be warned - 10x Chromium (and many technologies) change their chemistry over time, so particularly when you are accessing public data, you want to check and make sure you have your numbers correct!
 > > 3.
 'N701' is referring to an index read.
 This sample was run alongside 6 other samples, each denoted by an Illumina Nextera Index (N70X).
 Later, this will tell you batch information.
 If you look at the 'Experimental Design' file, you'll see that the N701 sample was from a male wildtype neonatal thymus.
 > {: .solution}